milkytoasto/DSChaosMod/README.md

 DSChaosMod is a repository for adding a sort of 'Twitch integration' to Dark Souls, wherein viewers can vote in a streamer's chat to interact with their gameplay.

+Visit the [Wiki](https://github.com/milkytoasto/DSChaosMod/wiki) for specific details on contributing to this application.

 ## Project Structure

 The repository is broken up into two major parts, with much of the logic being handled by the server portion.